teambit/docs/docs/best-practices.md

 Now, in your project configuration (`package.json` or `bit.json`), change the default compiler to be the new component.
 Run bit status to see that all components properly built.

+## Working with VCS

+It is recommended to commit the following to your VCS (e.g. git) from your workspace](/docs/workspace):

+- Workspace configuration.
+The configuration may reside in `package.json` or `bit.json` in the root of the workspace.
+- Bit index, i.e. `.bitmap` file in the root of the workspace.
+- Any changes made to local components after they are imported

 ## Import Often